JojmoZ/Nekonnect/README.md

 ## How to Run

-- How To Configure Websocket locally
+- How To Configure Websocket locally (Manual)
 ```sh
 wsl
 dfx start --clean --background